Cognitive intervention: Applications

+Individuals with depression or anxiety frequently exhibit excessive and harsh self-criticism and poor self-efficacy.
+Treatment outcome studies have shown that high levels of self-critical thinking predict poorer therapeutic response and inhibits the development of a strong therapeutic alliance.
+CBT addresses these issues as clients are taught to monitor and challenge their "inner critic" through structured practice.
+As patients improve at successfully managing negative self-evaluations and stressors, their sense of personal agency increases, thereby improving self-efficacy for future challenges.

 Dementia

 Cognitive interventions are a non-pharmacological/psychological method of approaching dementia as well as mild cognitive impairment.
 The three approaches to cognitive interventions for dementia were developed in 2003 by Clare and colleagues.
 The three approaches were created for the purpose of using cognitive interventions to address Alzheimer's disease (AD), and it has been widely used to address AD and different forms of dementia.
 They defined a conceptual framework that categorised three approaches to cognitive interventions.
 The three approaches have different purposes and underlying assumptions.